-Many vendors provide an “IP only” solution which you can use the existing data cable, and share the bandwidth that can result in slower network speeds and possible poor voice quality, or take advantage of NEC and our hybrid approach where we can use the existing cables for the digital terminals in the office and implement VoIP technology outside the office where needed.
+Many vendors provide an 'IP-only' solution where you can use the existing data cable and share the bandwidth.
+This can result in slower network speeds and possibly poor voice quality.
+Instead, take advantage of NEC and our hybrid approach: We can use the existing cables for the digital terminals in the office and implement VoIP technology outside the office where needed.

-Most NEC systems will work the same way, once you have established a call with an outside party, press Transfer Button, Dial the Desired Local and Hang Up.
+Most NEC systems work the same way.
+Once you have established a call with an outside party,

-Certainly you can.
-When you get the automated attendant (either through a back door number for transferred to your Master Voicemail Local) you can Dial #, enter your local number and password.
+Certainly you can!
+When you get the automated attendant (either through a back door number for transferred to your Master Voicemail Local) you can dial "#" and then enter your local number and password.
 At that time you can do anything within your voicemail that you would be able to do at your desk.

-Although you may not feel your messages are so important to another individual, hackers often use an unsecured voicemail box to get access into your telephone system.
-This is used for toll fraud and often your company can be on the hook for a long distance bill or several hundred or thousands of dollars in one single weekend.
+Hackers will sometimes use an unsecured voicemail box to access your telephone system.
+This is used for toll fraud, and your company could be on the hook for a long distance bill or several hundreds/thousands of dollars in a single weekend!

-Not just any old phone, but not just any new phone either, all manufactures have proprietary technology that means that another terminal can cause the CPU confusion and shut down your system or even cause damage to your hardware.
-There are exceptions for analog station ports so best to speak to your Santel representative before doing this.
+Unfortunately, no. All manufactures have proprietary technology, meaning that another terminal can cause the CPU confusion and shut down your system or even cause damage to your hardware.
+There are exceptions, however, for analog station ports, so it would be best to speak to your Santel representative before doing this.